 I remember Sword well.
 They arrived on the world's radar in 1986 with a killer debut album called Metalized that seemed to go against the trends of the time and that helped them stand out from the crowd.
-Glam metal ruled the roost then but the musicians who saw glam as a realm of posers weren fusing NWOBHM with speed metal during the heyday of thrash.
+Glam metal ruled the roost then and the musicians who saw glam as a realm of posers were fusing NWOBHM with speed metal during the heyday of thrash.

 Enter Sword, who played heavy metal unapologetically with a nod to both those sides.
 They began as a Kiss tribute band, though their glam roots weren't particularly obvious on Metalized, only in odd phrasing here and there.
 And they played slower and heavier than thrash bands, except when they turned it up on songs like Outta Control.
 Sweet Dreams was a solid follow up but times were changing and, like so many eighties bands, they didn't survive the nineties.

 Well, they've apparently been back since 2011 and they've finally got round to knocking out a third album, which hits as hard as Metalized and feels as elegant as Sweet Dreams.
 What's more, their line-up is exactly the same as it's always been.
 Nobody's ever left, which is rare.
 Usually, someone decides they want to jump on a musical bandwagon and takes their bat home when the rest of the band vote them down.
 Or, if they go along with it, people gradually tire of being hypocritical in the holy name of success and start to desert the sinking ship.
 None of that ever happened with Sword.
 They did their thing.
 Then they didn't do it any more.
 Now they're back doing it again.